odanoburu/FreeLing-User-Manual/installation.md

 *   Use MacPorts to install required dependencies:
     `sudo port install boost`

     This will install also `libicu` and `zlib`.
-If configure complains about it not being there, you can install it with `sudo port install zlib`.
+If configure below complains about it not being there, you can install it with `sudo port install zlib`.

-### Install FreeLing

-Once dependencies are installed using either MacPorts or Homebrew, you can install FreeLing as you would in a Linux box.

 *   Build and install FreeLing
-    `./configure CPPFLAGS="-I/opt/local/include -I/usr/local/opt/icu4c/include" LDFLAGS="-L/opt/local/lib -L/usr/local/opt/icu4c/lib"`
+    `./configure CPPFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib"`
     `make`
     `sudo make install`

-    Note that the `configure` command is different than in Linux, since libraries in MacOS are located in different paths.

     You can add to `configure` any extra options you wish (`-enable-traces`, `-prefix`, etc).
 Use `./configure --help` to find out available options.